TTV Main Channel

 TTV Main Channel is the primary free-to-air terrestrial television channel of the Taiwan Television company and is the first television channel launched in the Republic of China (Taiwan).

 History

 It was established on April 28, 1962, test transmissions on October 3, 1962 and officially inaugurated by the First Lady of the Republic of China Soong Mei-ling on October 10, 1962.
 The launch was the result of a joint Japan-Taiwan study group.

+In the mid-1970s (1974 and especially 1975), TTV expanded its transmitter network: